-Team discovers new strategy to effectively treat, prevent osteoarthritisMarch 25th, 2013 in Arthritis & Rheumatism /
+Team discovers new strategy to effectively treat, prevent osteoarthritisMarch 25, 2013 in Medicine & Health / Arthritis & Rheumatism

 Think new discoveries are the bee's knees?
 This one is even better—this research out of Rhode Island Hospital is the mice's knees.
 Researchers have found that adding lubricin, a protein that our bodies naturally produce, to the fluid in our joints may reduce the risk of or even prevent osteoarthritis (OA).